Live Activities

 Activity ID

-We've introduced the concept of an activity_id to help you track your Live Activities and update multiple Live Activities that your users have started with a single API call.
+We've introduced an Activity ID in the Update Live Activity API to help you track your Live Activities and update multiple Live Activities that your users have started with a single API call.

-OneSignal is designed to support Live Activities at scale, whether there are millions of users following a single event (like a sports game), or millions of users following individual events (like food delivery status) that you want to update.
+OneSignal is designed to support Live Activities at scale, whether millions of users are following a single event (like a sports game) or millions of users following individual events (like food delivery status) that you want to update.

 Send Your First Live Activity